hello-APIRouter/dashboard/README.md

 - The latest released version is [3.0.1](https://apisix.apache.org/downloads/) and is compatible with [Apache APISIX 3.0.x](https://apisix.apache.org/downloads/).

-## What's Apache APISIX Dashboard
+## What's APIROUTER Dashboard

-The Apache APISIX Dashboard is designed to make it as easy as possible for users to operate [Apache APISIX](https://github.com/apache/apisix) through a frontend interface.
+The APIROUTER Dashboard is designed to make it as easy as possible for users to operate [Apache APISIX](https://github.com/apache/apisix) through a frontend interface.

 The Dashboard is the control plane and performs all parameter checks; Apache APISIX mixes data and control planes and will evolve to a pure data plane.